-We checked through the Plus500 website and found out that the broker is committed to reducing charges for its users.
-The information we accessed confirmed the broker’s readiness to cover most of the payment processing fees.
+We checked through the Plus500 website and found that the broker is committed to reducing user charges.
+It is evident that this broker is ready to cover most of the payment processing fees.

 However, there is a caveat – Plus500 is not to be held liable for conversion rate differences.
-According to the broker, there are instances when the traders could incur fees when depositing money into their account and when transferring funds out of the same.
-In such cases, the additional fees are charged by the banks or payment card issuer of the traders and not Plus500.
+According to the broker, there are instances where the traders could incur fees when depositing money into their account and when transferring funds out of the same.
+In such cases, the additional fees are charged by the banks or payment card issuers of the traders and not Plus500.

 You can make a minimum deposit of $100 into your account.
 The deposits can be made via:

 You can also use regional payment methods to add money to your trading account on Plus500.

 To withdraw money, follow the steps below: